-You can configure XenMobile and Citrix Content Collaboration to use SAML to provide SSO access to Citrix Files mobile apps you wrap with the MDX Toolkit, as well as to non-wrapped Citrix Files clients, such as the website, Outlook plug-in, or sync clients.
+You can configure XenMobile and Citrix Content Collaboration to use SAML to provide SSO access to:

 ShareConnect direct connections

-- Will users access a host computer from a computer or mobile device running ShareConnect using direct connections?
+- Must users access a host computer from a computer or mobile device running ShareConnect using direct connections?

 ShareConnect enables users to connect securely to their computers through iPads, Android tablets, and Android phones to access their files and applications.
 For direct connections, XenMobile uses Citrix Gateway to provide secure access to resources outside of the local network.
 For configuration details, see ShareConnect.

 Enrollment FQDN for each management mode